Set up Python environment#

 too.

-If it is, skip Install conda and jump to Create a new environment directly.
+If the answer is yes, skip Install conda and jump to Create a new environment directly.

 Install conda#